 “Yes, exactly what I was going to ask.
 And call up at least two teams, the very best—Julin knows all the tricks, I would wager.”

-Marrem nodded, and left to make another call.
+Marrem nodded, and left to make his calls.
 Romik shook his head.
 “Who is this brother-in-law of yours?”

 Kolteo laughed.
 “He’s the son of Grand Admiral Bran Terch.
 That’s who he is.”

 Kolteo arched an eyebrow.
-“Don’t forget he was my father-in-law.
+“Don’t forget you’re talking about my father-in-law.
 You didn’t know him, Romik.
 His reputation is undeserved.
 He was a great man.”

 “He got his fleet lost on a routine operation.
 With the Emperor himself aboard.”